AprilShade/MKWorld_TimeTrials/Courses/Dry_Bones_Burnout/strategies.md

 **Path 2:** (by AprilShade)

 1. Attatch to the green rail, then instantly left jump.
-2. Spam left air tricks and performa Wall Jump upon hitting the wall.
+2. Spam left air tricks and perform a Wall Jump upon hitting the wall.

 Upsides: Saves a shroom to use elsewhere.